jpomfret/jpomfret.github.io/blog/content/post/2024/dbatools-repl-get/index.md

 ---
-title: "dbatools replication - the get commands"
+title: "dbatools replication - the Get- commands"
 slug: "dbatools-repl-get"
-description: "This post will show off all the `Get-` commands that are available within dbatools for replication."
+description: "This post will show off all the Get- commands that are available within dbatools for replication."
 date: 2024-02-28T10:00:00Z
 categories:
     - dbatools